 On November 30, 2005, we acquired a 15% limited partnership interest in Fort Hills Energy LP (the "Fort Hills Partnership"), which owns the Fort Hills oil sands project.
 On September 19, 2007, we entered into an agreement to increase our interest in the Fort Hills Partnership to 20%.
-The other limited partners are Suncor Energy Inc. ("Suncor"), with a 60% limited partnership interest and UTS Energy Corporation ("UTS") with a 20% interest.
-Suncor acquired its interest in the Fort Hills oil sands project following the completion of their merger with Petro-Canada in August 2009.
+The other limited partners are currently Suncor Energy Inc. ("Suncor") with a 60% limited partnership interest and Total E&P Canada Ltd. ("Total") with a 20% interest.
+Suncor acquired its interest in the Fort Hills oil sands project following the completion of their merger with Petro-Canada in August 2009 and Total acquired its interest upon completion of its acquisition of UTS Energy Corporation in October 2010.
+On December 17, 2010, Suncor announced that it had entered into a strategic partnership with Total setting forth the terms under which Suncor and Total intend to jointly develop Fort Hills and other projects.
+The transaction would also entail the transfer of a portion of Suncor's partnership interest in Fort Hills, resulting in Suncor holding a 40.8% interest and Total holding a 39.2% interest in Fort Hills.
+Suncor has stated that the transaction is subject to regulatory and other approvals, with closing targeted late in the first quarter of 2011.

 Relations among the partners are governed by a limited partnership agreement and a unanimous shareholder agreement pertaining to the governance of Fort Hills Energy Corporation, the general partner of the Fort Hills Partnership, in which the limited partners hold pro rata share interests.
-Pursuant to the limited partnership agreement, we are required to contribute 34% (or \$850 million) of the first \$2.5 billion of project expenditures made after March 1, 2005, and 27.5% (or \$1.375 billion) of the next \$5 billion of project expenditures.
+Pursuant to the limited partnership agreement, we are required to contribute 34% (or \$850 million) of the first \$2.5 billion of project expenditures made after March 1, 2005, and 27.5% (or \$1.375 billion) of the following \$5 billion of project expenditures and then our 20% pro rata share thereafter.
 These amounts include the subscription price for our 20% interest.
 The partners will fund further project expenditures in proportion to their respective partnership interests.
-Our cumulative spending on the project is \$901 million at the end of 2009.
+As of December 31, 2010, approximately \$2.7 billion (100% basis) has been spent on the Fort Hills project by the Fort Hills Partnership and as a result Teck is presently required to contribute 27.5% of approximately the next \$4.8 billion of project expenditures and our 20% pro rata share thereafter.
+Teck's cumulative spending on the project is \$907 million at the end of 2010, of which \$7 million was spent in 2010.

 The Fort Hills project is a project to develop, mine, extract and sell the recoverable bitumen found in certain oil sands deposits underlying Alberta Oil Sands Lease No. 7404080933, Alberta Oils Sands Lease No. 7404080932 and Alberta Oil Sands Lease No. 7400120008 (collectively, with certain other leases acquired for tailings disposal, the "Leases").
 The Leases are located approximately 90 kilometres north of Fort McMurray, Alberta.
 The Leases cover a contiguous area of approximately 24,720 hectares on the east bank of the Athabasca River.

-In March 2009, the Partnership announced it had reached agreement with the Government of Alberta to extend the term of the Fort Hills oil sand leases until July 31, 2019, in exchange for a commitment to upgrade in Alberta the bitumen produced from the second phase of the Fort Hills oil sands project.
+In March 2009, the Partnership announced it had reached an agreement with the Government of Alberta to extend the term of the Fort Hills oil sands leases until July 31, 2019, in exchange for a commitment to upgrade in Alberta the bitumen produced from the second phase of the Fort Hills oil sands project.